tauplatform/rhomobile-docs/docs/en/7.5/guide/push_notifications.md

 * The devices your application will be deployed to, whether they can support platform-specific notifications or not (whether they include the Google Play Store).
 Be aware that RhoConnect Push Service is not available on iOS.
 * Data protection / compliance with regulatory limitations in specific industries.
 For example, a law firm could be legally required to never send any of its data to a third party like Google or Apple.
 In cases like this, RhoConnect Push Service offers a way to keep all parts of the infrastructure under your control, with everything running on your own servers.

->**Having trouble building an Android app with RhoElements 4.0.0 and Push capability?**<br>
 >Since being moved to Google Play services, GCM is no longer supported as a standalone jar file.
-If you're having trouble building an Android app with RhoElements 4.0.0 and Push capability, try these steps:<br><br>
+If you're having trouble building an Android app and Push capability, try these steps:<br><br>
 >1.
 [Download the GCM r03 sip file](http://dl-ssl.google.com/android/repository/gcm_r03.zip) from Google's repository.<br>
 >2.
 Copy it to sdk/extras and extract it.<br>
 >3.
 Rename the folder to 'gcm'<br>